/ Guide

 What Is an In-Ground Trampoline Retaining Wall?

 Unlike above-ground models that stand on wobbly metal legs, in-ground trampolines sit flush with the surrounding terrain.
-The retaining wall lines the perimeter of the dirt hole to prevent messy cave-ins, protect the trampoline frame, and maintain the integrity of your landscaping over time.
+The retaining wall lines the perimeter of the dirt hole to prevent messy cave-ins, protect the trampoline frame from rusting, and maintain the integrity of your landscaping over time.

 These walls are not just simple dirt barriers; they are highly engineered systems tailored for durability.
 For example, Rocky Mountain Trampoline Rings utilizes a corrugated steel design that evenly distributes pressure and resists shifting soil.